 For centuries Wills have been used as a means of ensuring our last wishes are fulfilled… And of course there remain gravestones as memorials to many of those who have gone before us.

 In short, beginning in the 16th century, virtually everyone, whatever their station in life, is recorded in some form or another.
 We are constantly searching for these documents which often tell us so much about the lives of our families, and where practical we are now beginning the process of placing copies or transcripts on this site, associated with the individuals or families concerned.
 This is a time consuming process and there are many thousands of pages involved.
 Some 700 documents are online here at the time of writing, and more are being added almost daily.
-If you cannot find the evidence you are looking for, we may hold copies or transcripts which are not yet uploaded.
-Please let us know and we’ll try to help you.
-Equally, if you have any form of document, however trivial, which relates to the people or families in the database, and you are prepared to share it for the benefit of others, please contact us.
+If you cannot find the evidence you are looking for, I may hold copies or transcripts which are not yet uploaded.
+Please let me know and I’ll try to help you.
+Equally, if you have any form of document, however trivial, which relates to the people or families in the database, and you are prepared to share it for the benefit of others, please contact me.